Economic and efficient processing of Fe–Al turbine parts (ProFeAl)

 Because of their excellent corrosion resistance, high wear resistance and comparable low density, Fe–Al-based alloys are an interesting alternative for replacing stainless steels and possibly even Ni-base superalloys.
 Recent progress in increasing strength at high temperatures has evoked interest by industries to evaluate possibilities to employ Fe–Al-based alloys for various applications.
 These activities have matured to a point that industrial processing of parts is now investigated in more detail by considering economic aspects.

-Within the project “Pro FeAl” funded by the German Ministry of Economics (Bundesministerium für Wirtschaft, BMWi; Grant No. 0324317C) a consortium of seven industries and research centres is evaluating possibilities for the economic and efficient processing of various turbine parts from different Fe–Al-based alloys.
-Within the project, the production of parts by sand castings for application up to 300 °C and by forging and additive manufacturing for use at higher temperatures are investigated.
+Within the project “Pro FeAl” funded by the German Ministry of Economics (Bundesministerium für Wirtschaft, BMWi; Grant No. 0324317C) a consortium of seven industries and research centers has evaluated possibilities for the economic and efficient processing of various turbine parts from different Fe–Al-based alloys.
+Within the project, the production of parts by sand castings for application up to 300 °C and by forging and additive manufacturing for use at higher temperatures were investigated.

 For the casting route, an alloy developed at MPIE has been selected.
 In a first large-scale casting trial, successful production of various parts has been demonstrated.
-Further optimisation of microstructure and subsequent characterisation of cast parts will be the task of MPIE in this part of the project.
+Further optimisation of microstructure and subsequent characterisation of cast parts was the task of MPIE in this part of the project.